camohe90/codespace_algorand/README.md

 2: After this you can begin coding in your main.py file to practise interacting with the blockchain (no smart contract needed!)

-3: To get started with smart contracts/dapps run the command 'algokit init' to initilise your Algorand project.
+3: To get started with smart contracts/dapps run the command 'algokit init' to initialise your Algorand project.

 And thats it! - the rest is your playground.